bingo957/MyStudyProject/README.md

 # MyStudyProject
-Some code in the study stage including original code and dumplicate project from internet(ect. github)
+Some code in the study stage including original code and dumplicate project from internet(ect. github.com)